RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: Experiments

+Our real-world experiments aim to answer two questions: \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item[(Q1)] Does RoboFAC provide measurable benefits over the original Qwen2.5-VL and the closed-source GPT-4o for robotic error correction? \item[(Q2)] What types of corrective instructions are most effective for VLA-based policies, and how does the policy respond to them? \end{itemize}

-\textbf{Real-world Evaluation Setup}.
-To assess the practical effectiveness of RoboFAC-generated correction instructions in real-world robotic manipulation tasks, we built a physical evaluation system based on the SO-100 robotic arm.
-Using the lerobot\cite{cadene2024lerobot} framework, we collected over 300 teleoperated demonstrations for each task from three synchronized viewpoints (wrist-mounted, top-down, and front-left cameras) along with control signals.
-These data were used to fine-tune the VLA model GR00T-N1\cite{nvidia2025gr00tn1openfoundation}, enabling improved task execution and spatial reasoning specific to the target manipulation scenarios.
+\textbf{Experiment Setup.} We build a physical evaluation system based on the SO-100 robotic arm.
+Using the lerobot~\cite{cadene2024lerobot} framework, we collect 100 teleoperated demonstrations per task from three synchronized viewpoints (wrist-mounted, top-down, and front-left cameras) together with low-level control signals.
+These demonstrations are used to fine-tune the VLA policy GR00T-N1~\cite{nvidia2025gr00tn1openfoundation}, improving task-specific execution stability and spatial grounding.

+For deployment, we adopt a server--client architecture within a local area network.
+The correction model runs on a dedicated server (or external API endpoint for GPT-4o), while the fine-tuned GR00T-N1 policy runs on a client device connected to the robot.
+During execution, video segments are transmitted from the client to the server for correction generation, and the resulting textual instruction is returned to the client to resume execution.

+We measure \emph{latency} as the average time interval between the client sending observations and receiving the generated corrective instruction.
+This metric includes network transmission and model inference time.

-\textbf{Pipeline of Real-world Evaluation}.
-The robot receives an initial task prompt and begins execution with the fine-tuned GR00T-N1.
-At a predefined timestamp, the execution is paused and a third-view video segment is extracted up to that point.
-Based on this video, the correction model generates a natural language instruction.
-This instruction is then appended to the original prompt to form a revised task prompt.
-Then the robot resumes execution with this revised prompt.
-This process of pausing, generating a correction, and resuming execution is repeated up to four times per trial, and the success rate both after the first correction and all four correction rounds was recorded.
+\textbf{Evaluation Protocol.} The robotic arm begins execution with an initial task prompt.
+At a predefined timestamp, execution is paused and a third-view video segment is extracted.
+Based on this video, the correction model generates a textual instruction conditioned on this video.
+The instruction is appended to the original prompt to form a revised prompt, and execution resumes.

+Each trial allows up to four correction rounds (five executions including the initial attempt).
+We report success rates after the first correction and after all four correction rounds.